glmyers/Apple-School-Manager-Import/README.md

 # Apple School Manager Import
 Python script to automate the creation of upload files for Apple School Manager from Veracross exports.
 Note the Veracross export files should be in CSV format and come from queries utilizing the names below.
 ## Domain and Email
-Note that the students query utilized checks to ensure only students with a school email address are exported.
+Export files from Veracross need to contain both __Email 1__ and __Email 2__.
 Not all our students have functioning email in our system, but they all have an address assigned.
-Nonfunctioning addresses are store in the 'Email 2' of their record to avoid bounce list issues.
-The 'domain' global variable located under the import statements set to the domain for the the school where I work.
-It is utilized in the logic for choosing which of the two emails to use and causes students without a school email to be ignored.
+Nonfunctioning addresses are stored in the __Email 2__ of their record to avoid bounce list issues.
+The 'domain' global variable located under the import statements is used to manage which email field is utilized and can function in many ways to meet various needs as shown in these examples:
+* __'@tsdch.org'__ checks Email 1 for an address in the "tsdch.org" domain, then Email 2 if Email 1 fails, but skips the person if both fail;
+* __'tsdch.org'__ functions as above, but would allow for addresses in subdomains such as "@students.tsdch.org" to be used;
+* __'@'__ checks Email 1 for any address, then Email 2 if Email 1 fails, but skips the person if neither contains an address;
+* __''__ causes Email 1 to be used regardless of the contents of the field.

 ## Veracross export files
 The script expects five CSV export files from the Veracross school information system in a folder named "downloads" in the current working directory.
 The 'renameExports.py' script will move exported CSV files from the Downloads in the user's home directory (*if exports are located elsewhere, simply edit the variable __sourceFolder__ in 'renameExports.py'*) into the correct folder in the working directory while also striping off the information appeded to query names when downloading CSV files.
 * VCstudents.csv - (*from an export of a Find Students query 251506*)